James Morison (evangelical): Theology

 James Morison adopted the Governmental theory of atonement and firstly the theory of hypothetical redemption, a form of Amyraldism.
 After 1843, Morison changed his views for the Arminian position.
 He was the first to popularize Arminianism in Scotland.

 Family

 He married, first, in 1841, Margaret Dick (1815-1875), daughter of Thomas Dick of Edinburgh, with whom he had three children, the eldest being Marjory, married to George Gladstone (his assistant from 1876 and later successor); his eldest son, Robert, died of congestion of the lungs in 1873 on his passage to Australia.
 He married, secondly, in 1877, Margaret Aughton of Preston, who survived him.
 His portrait, painted by Robert Gibb RSA, was presented to him in 1889.

-Assessment

-Morison was a man of real intellectual power and great gentleness of character.
-Probably of all Scottish sect makers he was the least sectarian.
-His personal influence and that of his writings extended much beyond the community which he headed, and, in a way nonetheless effective because steady and quiet, did much to widen the outlook of Scottish theology.
-Always a hard student, he had especially mastered the expository literature of the New Testament; and his permanent reputation as a writer will rest on his own commentaries, which are admirable alike for their compact presentation of the fruits of 'ample learning, and for the discriminating judgment of his own exegesis.
-The 'evangelical union', which has been termed 'a successful experiment in heresy', now numbers between ninety and one hundred churches, adhering to the well-marked lines of evangelical opinion laid down by its founder.
-Morison's original church removed from Clerk's Lane to Winton Place, Kilmarnock, in 1860; the old building was sold to a dissentient minority which left the 'evangelical union' in 1885.